gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <b>Algorithmic Governance:</b><br>
 There may be updates to regulatory frameworks to address development, deployment, and operation of autonomous AI systems.

 As AI continues to advance, legislators, legal experts, as well as in-house council will need to address these challenges, potentially leading to novel legal doctrines tailored to address the unique issues posed by autonomous AI systems and the decision-making process within organizations.
-Organizations using autonomous AI systems will need to monitor developments and potentially reassess their risk mitigation strategies.
+Internaitonal Trade organizations using autonomous AI systems will need to monitor developments and potentially reassess their risk mitigation strategies.
 A risk of implementing autonomous AI processes in International Trade today is anticipating how new algorithmic governance will regulate their use, and how to implement autonomous AI processes as end-to-end solutions that can be updated in the future to adjust to new regulatory requirements.

 <br>
 <br>